jonnavarapumahendra-sketch/KodNest-Python/track/M01-understanding-python/T01-programming-languages-and-python/M01-T01-ST01-L-welcome-to-python-track/work/README.md

 Python is: a high level language which is simple and easy to learn

-In this track, I will learn:python fullstuck development
+In this track, I will learn:python fullstack development